 About the Writer

-ArchKC is a one-man operation ran by a student at Kansas State University (so be thankful that this site doesn’t have an all purple color scheme).
-He is studying engineering, but has always been fascinated by the buildings that surrounded him growing up in Kansas City.
+ArchKC is a one-man operation ran by an aircraft engineer that actually lives in Wichita now.
+He was a student at Kansas State University when starting this blog (so be thankful that this site doesn’t have an all purple color scheme).
+He has always been fascinated by the buildings that surrounded him growing up in Kansas City.
 This enjoyment of built things, history,working on building websites for the past few years, and the satisfaction he gets from writing are all combined in this site.